rarmatei/rares.uk/content/blog/static-sites/index.md

 ##APIs

 Another thing worth mentioning is that it's perfectly fine for a static site to call APIs.
 You can still serve assets statically - and there's nothing stopping the served JS from making some HTTP request.
-That's why Netlify launched its companion [Functions](https://www.netlify.com/products/functions/) product.
+That's why Netlify launched its companion [Functions](https://www.netlify.com/products/functions/) product - so you can continue serving your front-end statically, and if you need any back-end work, instead of moving your whole stack to a single server, you can just create some Lambda Functions to handle your back-end needs.

 ##Conclusion